ghetzel/diecast/README.md

 ## URL Structure

-Diecast does not have a concept of URL path routing, but rather strives to enforce simple, linear hierachies by exposing the working directory directly as routable paths.
+Diecast does not have a concept of URL path routing, but rather strives to enforce simple, linear hierarchies by exposing the working directory directly as routable paths.
 For example, if a user visits the path `/users/list`, Diecast will look for files to serve in the following order:

 * `./users/list/index.html`
 * `./users/list.html`